sameehaafr/Practice-Sales-Analysis/README.md

 # Practice-Sales-Analysis-2021
-Using Keith Galli's Dataset to answer real world business questions.
+Using Keith Galli's Dataset to answer real world business questions on 12 months of Sales Data.